Vaginismus Coping Strategies That Finally Work

 • The warmth or tingling of your skin

-• The rhythm of your breath flowing in and out through your nose
+• The flow of your breath in and out through your nose

-• The sensation of your partner's touch and the feeling of connection
+• The connection and comfort of your partner's touch

-• Thoughts, memories, or fantasies that evoke arousal or desire
+• Thoughts, memories, or fantasies that awaken desire or excitement

 5. Work With Anxiety - Don't Fight It

-• Breathe slowly and steadily through your nose to signal calm and keep your nervous system grounded
+• Breathe slowly through your nose to signal calm and keep your nervous system grounded

-• Use the Inner Vaginal Flush (imagine blowing kisses with your vagina) to release pelvic tension and signal safety
+• Use the Inner Vaginal Flush (think of blowing kisses with your vagina) to release pelvic tension and reinforce a sense of safety

-• Remind yourself that you are always connected - tune into your partner's presence, gentle eye contact, and loving energy
+• Reconnect emotionally - tune into your partner's presence, gentle eye contact, and loving energy

 • Slow, relaxed kissing

-• Shared breathing (inhale and exhale in sync, through your nose)
+• Shared breathing (inhale and exhale in sync, through your nose - to deepen calm and connection)

-There's no need to force or rush.
-As your brain starts to associate intimacy with safety and pleasure, the desire - and natural ability - for penetration can return on its own.
+There's no need to rush.
+As your brain rewires intimacy with feelings of safety, warmth, and pleasure, your body will naturally open to more.
+The desire - and ability - for penetration can return gently and organically.

 Ready to Take Control and Heal Your Intimacy?